 If, however, there is a concern that Brambletye Prep School may not be suitable for a Brambletye Pre-Prep pupil, then the Head of the Pre-Prep will initiate discussions with the parents as early as possible to consider the best way forward.

 There is no preliminary assessment for children entering the Pre-Prep.
-In the year preceding entry, a formal offer of a place will be made to children registered to join the Pre-Prep, subject to availability of places and, where relevant, to receipt of a satisfactory school report from the previous school.
+In the year preceding entry, a formal offer of a place will be made to children registered to join the Pre-Prep, subject to availability of places and, where relevant, receipt of a satisfactory school report from the previous school.

 New Pupils’ Day